hhussain11/odin-recipes/README.md

-I'm are going to make a website containing recipes.
+I'm going to make a website containing recipes.